echolevel/echolevel.github.io/_projects/gluemidi.md

 image:
 ---

-Route MIDI messages from multiple hardware or virtual ports to a single output device or port.
+A MIDI routing taskbar app for Windows that routes MIDI messages from multiple hardware or virtual ports to a single output device or port.